 Here’s my recommendation for what to see and do in Moab in two days!

-Two days in Moab isn’t a TON of time to spend here, but it’s like I said it’s a good amount of time to get introduced to all that Moab has to offer.
+Two days in Moab isn’t a TON of time to spend here, but it’s like I said — two days is a good amount of time to get introduced to all that Moab has to offer.

 With that said, we were surprised at how much MORE Moab offers.
 Especially if you love adventure travel, Moab offers plenty of activities to keep you entertained for a few days.

-Since Moab features two national parks, make sure you buy an America The Beautiful park pass and save money!
-(The card pays for itself if you plan to visit 2 or more NP’s within one year).
+Since Moab features two National Parks, make sure you buy an America The Beautiful park pass and save money!
+(The card pays for itself if you plan to visit two or more national parks within one year).

 Getting to Moab